 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines a specific niche (VHS-based CLI demo GIF generation), lists concrete capabilities, and provides comprehensive trigger guidance.
-It includes both a 'Use when' clause and an 'Also triggers on' clause with natural user phrases, making it highly effective for skill selection.
-The description is thorough without being padded, and uses proper third-person voice throughout.
+This is an excellent skill description that clearly defines a specific niche (VHS-based CLI demo GIF generation), lists concrete capabilities, and provides comprehensive trigger guidance with both use-case scenarios and explicit trigger phrases.
+It uses proper third-person voice throughout and would be easily distinguishable from other skills in a large collection.

 | Dimension | Reasoning | Score |